SpringRoll/SpringRollContainer/README.md

     musicSliders: '#musicSlider, #musicSliderTwo',
   });
 ```
 As long as the string you pass to the constructor is a valid selector string the plugin will use anything you pass to it.
-The plugins will keep settings in sync across the controls if neccessary as well.
+The plugins will keep settings in sync across the controls if necessary as well.
 Sliders will update each other, buttons will set a dataSet attribute or class (see individual plugin sections for the exact attribute), and any other controls will match each other appropriately.

 *Note: at this time there is no support for multiple HTMLElements as parameters.
 If you are passing an HTMLElement as the parameter rather than a selector string you cannot pass multiple controls.
 If you do wish to use multiple controls, pass the plugin a selector string instead.